- 1What Are the Symptoms of Cytomegalovirus Retinitis?

 Shadows along the peripheral vision can be seen.

-In extreme cases, it can result in blindness too.
+In extreme cases, it can result in blindness, too.

 Cytomegalovirus retinitis is caused by cytomegalovirus, a type of herpes virus.
-Most human beings will come in contact with cytomegalovirus at least once in their lifetime.
-But only the ones with the weaker immune system will get infected severely and show signs and symptoms.
+Most humans will come in contact with cytomegalovirus at least once.
+However, only the ones with a weaker immune system will get infected severely and show signs and symptoms.
+Conditions that weaken the immune system and give way to CMV infections like CMV retinitis are,

 Human immunodeficiency virus (HIV) infection or acquired immunodeficiency syndrome (AIDS).
+HIV/AIDS is the most common cause of cytomegalovirus infection.

 Bone marrow transplant patients will have a weaker immune system till three to twelve months after the procedure.